CanonicalLtd/maas-docs/en/nodes-commission.md

 Press the 'Save' button when you're done.

-!!!
-Note:
-    The MAC address defaults to the MAC address of the primary interface.
+> ⓘ The MAC address defaults to the MAC address of the primary interface.

 ### Bridge interfaces